 - What’s the biggest area we can focus on to improve?

 If the working relationship wasn’t the best, an employee’s manager can often be a source of conflict.
-It’s usually best to have someone not close to the situation, such as an HR manager, talk to a Paycor representative.
+It’s usually best to have someone not close to the situation, such as an HR manager, to make the employee feel more at ease.